Hispania Balearica

 Hispania Balearica was a Roman province encompassing the Balearic Islands off the east coast of modern Spain.
 Formerly a part of Hispania Tarraconensis, Balearica gained its autonomy due to its geographic separation and economic independence from the mainland.
-The province included three major islands: Balearis Major (Majorca), Balearis Minor (Minorca), and Ebusus (Ibiza), and the small island of Colubraria or Ophiusa (Formentera).
-The islands were grouped as the Gymnesiae—Majorca and Minorca, and the Pityusae—Ibiza and Formentera.
+The province included three major islands: Balearis Major (Mallorca), Balearis Minor (Menorca), and Ebusus (Ibiza), and the small island of Colubraria or Ophiusa (Formentera).
+The islands were grouped as the Gymnesiae—Mallorca and Menorca, and the Pityusae—Ibiza and Formentera.